-- 1) Ensure that you know the format of the assessment - 2) Prepare well in advance - 3) Read through all the questions carefully - 4) Do not worry about others either finishing before or after you - 5) Move on to the next question if you get stuck - 6) Let go afterwards you can't change it now - 7) Reflect on what you did well and how you can improve next time
+- 1) Ensure that you know the format of the assessment - 2) Prepare well in advance - 3) Read through all the questions carefully - 4) Do not worry about others either finishing before or after you - 5) Move on to the next question if you get stuck - 6) Let go afterwards you can't change it now - 7) Reflect on what you did well and how you can improve next time they are underprepared they have underlying anxiety or self-doubt.

-WHY DO WE BECOME ANXIOUS?
+BECOME ANXIOUS?